Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

 When an application executes a member validation, credit, or debit operation to you (the Loyalty Partner) via the LCP, the LCP will find the pre-configured URL for your loyalty program's API and that specific operation, and send an HTTP request to that URL.

-In a typical Buy transaction, an MV will precede a credit posting as illustrated.
+For example, in a typical Buy transaction, an MV will precede a credit posting in the sequence illustrated.

 ![LP API - Buy example](static/images/lp-api-buy.png)